 SIE $80

-The outliers are CFP (because of the education requirement) and SOA FSA modules (because there are many of them, taken over years).
+The outliers are CFP (because of the education requirement) and the SOA FSA modules (because there are many of them, taken over years).
 The Series exams are cheap because broker-dealers usually cover them.

 Picking Based on the Job You Actually Want